efixler/scrape/README.md

 ## Status
-`scrape` is functional as a CLI program, accepting urls on the command line or CSV.
+`scrape` and `scrape-server` are both functional as described here.
+Both should be buildable in any environment that has `cgo` and runnable wherever there are `sqlite` libs.

 On an M1 Mac and a middling internet connection, and with a test sample of about 2K urls, resources are downloaded, stored, and returned at a rate of about 2-3/sec.
 Repeating that same set with the items having been loaded loads and returns stored items at about 120-150 results/sec.

-Both the code and the database could get optimized (it's basically single threaded right now, with miminal DB optimizations)

 ## Installing